What is Dialectical Behavior Therapy?

 - Indirectly relevant behaviors.
 These are the behaviors that are not directly related to binge eating but lead to behaviors that are directly related to eating disorders.

 Depending on the therapist, the questions may vary.

-This is the technique where the clients decide from the core of their heart that they are not going to binge eat, abuse with food, or mindlessly eat again.
+This is the technique where the clients decide from the core of their hearts that they are not going to binge eat, abuse food, or mindlessly eat again.
 For this, they make sure that they’re not avoiding the facts related to binge eating.

 This is basically a technique where the people who binge eat consciously challenge binge eating.
 They focus on the reasons behind binge eating and cut those by accepting those as reality.
 Accepting the facts ensures that the related behavioral facts are also changed.

 Thus, in the burning bridges technique, the patients cut the reasons related to binge eating.
 When there are fewer reasons behind binge eating, leaving it becomes easier and more effective.

 Urge surfing is an interesting and one of the core components of Dialectical Behavior Therapy.
 It asks to ‘ride the wave’ of an urge instead of acting according to what it wants.

 The urge is like a wave.
 It starts, rises, reaches the highest point, and then falls.
 On the urge surfing technique, the therapist asks the client to feel the ups and downs of the urge and imagine that he is also riding the wave of urge.
 There is no need to fight the urge or respond to the behavior caused by it.